ken-kost/scrawly/feature.md

 ### Step 4.1: Verification
 **REQUIRED CHECKS**:
 1. All requirements met (check against original list)
 2. All tests passing by running each test individually like so: mix test test/my_test:13 and make sure to give it time to compile and run please!
+When you run test commands do not cancel them with Ctrl + c!
 3. No compilation warnings
 4. Code follows Ash patterns